Today I’d like to, once and for all, answer a question that I’ve been asked hundreds of times.

 - Your client will know exactly how much a project will cost, thus mitigating the risk of budget overflow with time-based billing.
 This might be enough to win over a reluctant client.

 - You can peg the price based on the expected financial upside that a successful deliver of this project will bring to your client.
-Learn how to do that with my free course on pricing.
+Learn how to do that with our free course on pricing.

 - The faster it gets done, the higher your effective hourly rate.